Let’s consider a very general setup for a GARCH(1,1) process where we do not assume that the GARCH residuals

 Proof: GARCH(1,1) iterative expectation

 Proof.
-We start the proof by recalling that the conditional variance at time \(t\) is included in the information set \(\mathcal{F}_{t-1}\), i.e it is known, therefore at time \(t\) one obtain simply \[
+We start the proof by recalling that the conditional variance at time \(t\) is included in the information set \(\mathcal{F}_{t-1}\), i.e. it is known; therefore, at time \(t\) one obtains simply \[

-\sigma_{t}^2 = \omega + \alpha_1 y_{t-1}^2 + \beta_1 \sigma_{t-1}^2
+\sigma_{t}^2 = \omega + \alpha_1 Y_{t-1}^2 + \beta_1 \sigma_{t-1}^2

 \text{.}